wilsonmar/wilsonmar.github.io/_posts/2023-12-25-azure-key-vault.md

    <a target="_blank" href="https://github.com/akeylesslabs/">https://github.com/akeylesslabs/</a>

-   NOTE: The Akeyless server is NOT open source.
-Their source code is not public on GitHub.com.
+   NOTE: The Akeyless server is NOT open source and not public on GitHub.com.

 1. The first release of the Akeyless CLI program was on 2019-12-19 at